NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/project.md

 <br><div class="loader"><img src="image/image15.png" alt="#" width=100% height=56.25%/></div>
 <br></p>
 <h1 id="step-2-amazon">Step 2: Amazon</h1>
-<p>On Amazon Developer site we use Amazon skill to control switch trigger by setting temperature and humidity .</p>
+<p>Amazon service is used to control switch trigger by setting temperature and humidity on Amazon Developer site.</p>
 <p>Go to Amazon Developer Site.
 Link is for <a href="https://developer.amazon.com/">Amazon Developer Website</a></p>
 <p>Go to Developer console on top right as shown in figure i4</p>
 <p>Go to Alexa then select Alexa Skill Kit and then create new skill by clicking on Add new skill</p>
-<p>When you add new skill you will see skill information page.</p>
+<p>When you add new service you will see skill information page.</p>
 <ol>
 <li>Skill Information </li>
 </ol>